 \section{Entanglement energy and entanglement force}

 Separable (i.e., not entangled) states are fragile in the sense that the states can be easily entangled with environments surrounding the states.
-A well known example is the Schr\"{o}dinger cat paradox.
-In the paradox, no matter how well we seperate a box which contains the cat from its environment, one can not fully block the information leakage of the cat toward the environment outside the box.
-Thus, even if we carefully prepared the superposition of the cat's state $|dead ~cat \rangle + |live ~cat \rangle $ , the state easily gets entangled with the environment to be $|dead ~cat \rangle |env_0\rangle + |live ~cat \rangle |env_1\rangle$, where $|env_0\rangle$ and $|env_1\rangle$ represent the corresponding states of the environment.
-This entanglement between the cat and the environment induces `decoherence' of the cat's effective density matrix when we trace out the environment states.
+A well-known example is the Schr\"{o}dinger cat paradox~\cite{nielsen}.
+In the paradox, no matter how well we separate a box that contains the cat from its environment, we cannot fully block the information leakage of the cat toward the environment outside the box.
+Thus, even if we carefully prepare a superposition of the cat's state $|dead ~cat \rangle + |live ~cat \rangle $ , the state easily gets entangled with the environment to be $|dead ~cat \rangle |env_0\rangle + |live ~cat \rangle |env_1\rangle$, where $|env_0\rangle$ and $|env_1\rangle$ represent the corresponding states of the environment.
+This entanglement between the cat and the environment induces a decoherence of the cat's effective density matrix when we trace out the environment states.

-Although this process is $reversible$ in principle, practically the reverse process is hardly observable in the macroscopic scale.
-Ironically, this is one of the reasons why it is so hard to observe controllable quantum entanglement in a laboratory and to build a practical quantum computer using the states.
-The quantum system of interest gets so easily entangled with its environment uncontrollably and loses coherence within the system.
+Although this process is $reversible$ in principle, practically, the reverse process is hardly observed on a macroscopic scale.
+Ironically, this is one of the reasons observing a controllable quantum entanglement in a laboratory and building a practical quantum computer using the entangled states is so difficult.
+The quantum system of interest uncontrollably gets so easily entangled with its environment and loses coherence within the system.
 Decoherence is also related to the emergence of the classical world from the quantum world~\cite{nielsen}.